-- 36. Plaintiff Tropical Chill is a Puerto Rico corporation that operates three ice-cream stores in San Juan, Guaynabo, and Dorado. - 37.
-Plaintiff Alexandra Irizarry, a resident of Manati, Puerto Rico, where she works in a pharmacy. - 38.
-Plaintiff Yasmin Vega, resident of Mayaguez, Puerto Rico, is the owner of an Airbnb business named Hillside Cabin. - 39.
-Plaintiff Rene Matos, a resident of San German, Puerto Rico, has been working as a stock clerk for a supermarket for over three years.
+36. Plaintiff Tropical Chill is a Puerto Rico corporation that operates three ice-cream stores in San Juan, Guaynabo, and Dorado.

+37. Plaintiff Eliza Llenza, a resident of San Juan, Puerto Rico, has been unemployed since the first lockdown.
+She recovered from COVID-19 and thus has natural immunity.
+Therefore, she doesn't need to be vaccinated.
+For Ms. Llenza, it has been extremely difficult to find employment that does not require vaccination.
+She does, however, volunteer as and collaborate with several organizations she belongs to and as an assistant to Dr. Michael González.
+38. Plaintiff Yasmin Vega, resident of Mayaguez, Puerto Rico, is the owner of an Airbnb business named Hillside Cabin.

+39. Plaintiff Rene Matos, a resident of San German, Puerto Rico, has been working as a stock clerk for a supermarket for over three years.

-- 40. All the plaintiffs genuinely and strongly believe that vaccination must be voluntary and based on their-or their clients' or customers'-personal assessment in good conscience of the medical risks/benefits and morality of a particular vaccine. - 41.
-As to the Rolling EOs, the defendant is Hon.
-Pedro R. Pierluisi Urrutia, in his official capacity as governor of the Commonwealth of Puerto Rico, who, under color of state law, promulgated the Rolling EOs. - 42.
-As to the Health Certificate Regulation, the defendant is Hon.
+40. All the plaintiffs genuinely and strongly believe that vaccination must be voluntary and based on their-or their clients' or customers'-personal assessment in good conscience of the medical risks/benefits and morality of a particular vaccine.

+41. As to the Rolling EOs, the defendant is Hon.
+Pedro R. Pierluisi Urrutia, in his official capacity as governor of the Commonwealth of Puerto Rico, who, under color of state law, promulgated the Rolling EOs.

+42. As to the Health Certificate Regulation, the defendant is Hon.
 Carlos Mellado, in his official capacity as Secretary of Health Commonwealth of Puerto Rico, who, under color of state law, enacted Regulation 138-A.